 A school nurse oversees the health services offered at this school.
-In case of illness or injury, a child will be cared for by the school nurse or a trained member of the school staff.
+However, a school nurse may not be at the school every day because most nurses travel between multiple school buildings.
+In case of illness or injury, a child will be cared for by a trained member of the school staff.
 If your child has a health concern, please include this information on your child's health history information or notify the school as soon as possible.
 This information remains confidential and is shared with school personnel only on an as-needed basis.
 If emergency medical treatment is necessary, the parents will be contacted.
 If parents are not available, the child will be taken to the hospital by ambulance at the parents' expense.
 Remember, an emergency telephone number where parents can be reached must be on file and is vital in reaching parents in the case of an emergency.